alangpierce/sucrase/README.md

   features.
 Its faster architecture makes new transforms more difficult to write and more fragile.
-* Sucrase will never produce code for old browsers like IE. Compiling code down to ES5 is much more complicated than any transformations that Sucrase needs to do.
+* Sucrase will never produce code for old browsers like IE. Compiling code down to ES5 is much more complicated than any transformation that Sucrase needs to do.
 * Sucrase is hesitant to implement upcoming JS features, although some of them make sense to implement for pragmatic reasons.
 Its main focus is on language